galtproject/security-token-contracts/README.md

 :construction: **[@security-token-contracts](https://github.com/galtproject/car-token-contracts/): Ethereum Mainnet**

-:bomb: **Security review status: Unaudited.
+:memo: **Security review status: Unaudited.
 At the moment, [@security-token-contracts](https://github.com/galtproject/car-token-contracts/) contracts are deployed on the Ethereum mainnet.
 Nonetheless it is still experimental software that has not yet been publicly audited.
 Use it on your own risk!****

 :memo:**Get started contributing with a good first [issue](https://github.com/galtproject/car-token-contracts/issues)**.